Sunday, 10 May 2020

 SV Wienerberg (Austria)

 Sports club Wienerberg 1921 is an Austrian football club formed in 1921 in the Inzersdorf-Stadt district of Vienna, originally as ASV Wienerberg by workers at the local brickworks in the Italian restaurant Belle Gatti.
+The team started out its life in the south-west section of fourth-grade football with future international Franz Kellinger in the side.

+This was before switching to the VAFÖ, an association set up for works football clubs.
 Future international goalkeeper Walter Zeman started his career with the ‘Ziegelböhm’ before going on to join FC Wien in 1942.
 Returning to the ÖFB umbrella, Wienerberg won the 2.
 Klasse A title in 1947-48.

-Further progression was made as promotion to the third tier Wiener Stadtliga was achieved in 1952-53 but the spell lasted just twelve months.
-Consolidation followed before the side returned in 1954-55 where a runners-up spot followed in 1957-58.
+Further progression was made as promotion to the third-tier Wiener Stadtliga was achieved in 1952-53, but the spell lasted just twelve months.
+Consolidation followed before the side returned in 1954-55, where a runners-up spot followed in 1957-58.

-The Wiener Stadtliga championship was won in 1960-61 leading to a place at the second level Regionalliga Ost where the club continued with former Austrian title winning and international star player Alfred Körner was appointed as coach in 1966.
+The Wiener Stadtliga championship was won in 1960-61, leading to a place at the second level Regionalliga Ost, where the club continued, with former Austrian title-winning and international star player Alfred Körner appointed as chief trainer in 1966.
 The team was relegated in 1967-68 before returning to the second tier at the first attempt.

-The club title changed to SV Wienerberg in 1969 as they finished as Regionalliga Ost runners-up in 1969-70, coming close to reaching top flight Austrian football with another future international player Helmut Maurer keeping goal.
+The club title changed to SV Wienerberg in 1969 as they finished as Regionalliga Ost runners-up in 1969-70, coming close to reaching top-flight Austrian football with another future international player, Helmut Maurer, keeping goal.

 Another second place followed in 1971-72 before the team finished bottom a year later to drop back down to the Wiener Stadtliga, which became the fourth tier after league restructuring for the 1974-75 season.
+A further championship was won in 1975-76 as Wienerberg returned to Regionalliga Ost, albeit now at the third level.

-The club merged with neighbouring club Inzersdorf to become Wienerberger/Inzersdorf prior to winning promotion back to the Wiener Stadtliga in 1992-93 and establishing themselves at that standard.
+Their spell lasted until relegation in 1978-79 on goal difference, from where another demotion down to 1.
+Klasse came in 1983-84.
+The club merged with neighbouring club Inzersdorf to become Wienerberger/Inzersdorf before winning promotion back to the Wiener Stadtliga in 1992-93 and establishing themselves at that standard.

 The title was lifted in 2006-07 as the club returned to Regionalliga Ost as SV Wienerberg before a sponsorship deal changed their title to SV Magna Wienerberg.
 Ziegelböhm were relegated in 2009-10.